f1db/f1db/README.md

   - driver of the day results

-## Releases

-The main F1DB release artifact is the F1DB JSON file containing all the data and statistics.

-As alternative there is also a F1DB SQLite database file that can be used in tools like [SQLiteStudio] to query the data without parsing the JSON file.

 New releases will be availble as soon as possible after every race.
 See also [Versioning](#versioning).